neurodata/m2g/docs/sphinx/local_config.rst

 	#FSL
 	# - Due to the form required for fsl, this is completed after
-	# scp-ing the fslinstaller.py file to the ~/src directory.
+	# downloading the fsl compressed file and storing it on a server.
 	# : http://fsl.fmrib.ox.ac.uk/fsldownloads/
 	cd $m2g/src/
 	wget http://openconnecto.me/data/public/MR/startup_m2g/fsl-5.0.8-centos6_64.tar.gz